 I promised a few font designers that I would create a tutorial on how to register fonts with the copyright office, once I had it all figured out and had successfully completed some of my own registrations.
 Standard disclaimer: I’m not a lawyer or intellectual property professional; this is not legal or professional advice.
+This is just what I, as an individual content creator, have been successful with.

 This post won’t get into why you’d want to register your copyright; there are dozens of articles that cover why registering with the government is an extra helpful step above and beyond the automatic basic copyright protections we all get as soon as a creative work is made.
 If you’d like to read up a bit, here are a couple of articles, and an info page from the US copyright office.